 This Slow Cooker Red Lentil Soup came out so good!
 The flavors are diverse and rich and my husband loves it.
 There is something I have to tell you about Ed.
 He puts saltine crackers in every soup or chowder that he sees.
 No question or thought – he just adds the saltines.
 So, anyway, he loves this with his signature saltines (oh, well).
 I love it too, sans the crackers, and so will you. 🙂

-Have you ever heard of a ‘dump and go’ recipe?.
+Have you ever heard of a ‘dump’ recipe?.
 I think it all started with cakes where you mix everything in a pan and then bake.
-Well cooking has evolved and there are dump and go recipes in all categories.
+Well cooking has evolved and there are ‘dump and go’ recipes for slow cookers too.
 That is what I would call this recipe.
 There is nothing missing and all the texture and spices are there.
 The difference is that you don’t have to do any pre-sautéing or soaking.
 The flavors and quality all comes through.
 It is truly a ‘dump and go’ soup and it tastes delicious.

 Facebook | Pinterest | Instagram | Bloglovin